antonioscalaunina/ANTI-FASc/Example1_Tohoku.md

 -  PREPROCESS

 In this example we generate slip distributions compatible with the estimated magnitude and location of the Mw 9.0 Tohoku earthquake (2011-03-11).
-In the preprocess part we firstly generate a mesh defined on the Kurils-Japan slab geometry defined by the project Slab 2.0 and available at the web-page:
+In the preprocess part we firstly generate a mesh defined on the Kurils-Japan slab geometry.
+This has been defined in the framework of the project Slab 2.0 and is available at the web-page:

     https://www.sciencebase.gov/catalog/item/5aa4060de4b0b1c392eaaee2

 ANTI-FASc can work by using both the *_dep*.xyz and the *_dep*.grd file that you can download here.
-These two files, for this example are already available in the folder utils/sz_slabs/
+These two files, for this example are already available in the folder *utils/sz_slabs/*

-The mesh generation will be managed through the configuration set in the file *config_files/Parameters/input.json*:
+The mesh generation will be managed through the configuration set in the file *config_files/Parameters/input.json* (see comments beside):

     {"zone_name": "kurilsjapan2",    #Name chosen by the user, arbitrary "Merc_zone": 54,             #Mercator Zone